Field Study in the Geological Sciences

 F = Fail, much additional work required (<45%)

-ScheduleThis is a preliminary schedule and is subject to continuous change.
-For this reason, we do not recommend print-outs.
-At the start of the course, your institution will advise where you can find your schedule during the course.The schedule for 2020 will be made available latest one month before course start.
+ScheduleThe schedule will be available no later than one month before the start of the course.
+We do not recommend print-outs as changes can occur.
+At the start of the course, your department will advise where you can find your schedule during the course.The schedule for 2020 will be made available latest one month before course start.

 Course literatureNote that the course literature can be changed up to two months before the start of the course.Relevant literature will be supplied during the course.